inet-framework/inet-tutorials/configurator/doc/step7.rst

 -  Similarly, the backbone router has three rules for reaching the three area routers, and six rules for reaching the six LANs in the network.
--  The backbone router has separate rules for the two LANs connected to an area router, because the addresses are not contiguously assigned to the two LANs (e.g. ``area2lan1`` has address 10.0.0.8/29, ``area2lan2`` has 10.0.0.32/29.
+-  The backbone router has separate rules for the two LANs connected to an area router because the addresses are not contiguously assigned to the two LANs (e.g. ``area2lan1`` has address 10.0.0.8/29, ``area2lan2`` has 10.0.0.32/29.
 But ``area3lan1`` has 10.0.0.16/29, which is between the two former address ranges).
 Thus, area 2 cannot